minnysoop/tinyml/README.md

-# TinyML
+# TinyML1

-This course is part of the Verizon Skill Forward program.
+This course was taken as part of the Verizon Skill Forward program.
 Thank you to Verizon for providing the full course experience for self-learners like me.

 ## Introduction
 * TinyML is concerned with creating intelligent systems on microcontrollers.